Cosmological flux noise and measured noise power spectra in SQUIDs: Introduction

-In this Letter we show that a significant part of the flux noise may have a universal cosmological origin.
-We will relate it to the power spectrum of primordial density fluctuations in the early universe \cite{planck,wmap}.
-The primordial fluctuations are usually assumed to have been generated by quantum fluctuations of the inflaton field during cosmological inflation.
-They can be conserved to the current time in terms of misalignment angle fluctuations of an axionic dark matter field \cite{stadnik}--\cite{sikivie2}.
 We will show that misalignment fluctuations can create flux fluctuations.
-When the Earth moves through the cosmologically generated pattern of small fluctuations of the misalignment angle, mirror fluctuations are induced for the phase difference of the measuring Josephson junction \cite{prl2013}.
+When the Earth moves through the cosmologically generated pattern of small perturbations of the misalignment angle, mirror fluctuations are induced for the phase difference of the measuring Josephson junction.
 The experimental consequence is $1/f$ flux noise, which, as we will show, has the correct order of magnitude to explain the observed experimental data in the low-frequency region \cite{martinis1,martinis2,sendel}.
-We obtain excellent quantitative agreement with experimentally measured flux noise spectra without fitting any parameter.
+Surface effects, e.g.\ localized electrons or oxygen molecules \cite{wang}, are not in contradiction to this theory, rather, they further modify the cosmological seed signal at higher frequencies ($f > 1$ Hz).
+In the low frequency region ($f\leq 1$ Hz), we obtain excellent quantitative agreement with experimentally measured flux noise spectra without fitting any parameter.

-One of the most important fluctuation spectra in the universe is the primordial power spectrum of scalar density fluctuations $\delta \rho /\rho$ as measured e.g. by the Planck satellite from small temperature fluctuations of the cosmic microwave background.
-The power spectrum of the above density fluctuations is weakly dependent on scale $k$ and given by \cite{planck}